theandrew168/sbs-website/content/posts/2024-wrapped.md

 draft: true
 ---

-2024 was also a great of great personal accomplishment: both personal and professional.
+2024 was a year of great personal accomplishment: both personal and professional.
 From new friends to new skills, a lot has changed and I've experience a lot of growth!
+2024 was also the year of balance: balancing work, life, and the nuances within each.
+Within work, I balanced regular development work with tech leading and planning.
+Within life, I balanced relationships: welcoming new friends who all come with unique and exciting interests, experiences, and perspectives.

 # Home Ownership